NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Edge Support Test

-The Titan Plus has exceptionally good edge support for both sitting and lying.
-In our sitting edge support tests, we measured just 2.25” of sitting sinkage compression.
+The Titan Plus has excellent edge support for both sitting and lying.
+In our sitting edge support test, we measured a sitting sinkage compression of 3.75”.
+This is 0.29” less bounce than the average of 4.04”.

 Max Sinkage